2uhaan/Accolade/README.md

 # 🎬 Accolade

-> a really pretty looking TMDB Client (made by and for cinephiles)
+a really pretty looking TMDB Client (made by & for Cinephiles)

 <div align="center">